tryhardprojects/AndroidFlexibleFilter/README.md

      * @param optionId                 The unique ID you give to the option.
      * @param count                    The count of this option from the beginning.
      * @param width                    The width of this option.
-     * @param mOptionGetStringCallback For you to decide the text on the option.
+     * @param optionGetStringCallback For you to decide the text on the option.
      * @param <S>                      optionId class.
      */
-    public <S> void addFilterOption(int filterNum, S optionId, int count, int width, OptionGetStringCallback<S> mOptionGetStringCallback)
+    public <S> void addFilterOption(int filterNum, S optionId, int count, int width, OptionGetStringCallback<S> optionGetStringCallback)

+Set up callback to option with setOptionOnClickCallback function, do your logic after option being clicked in filterOptionClicked.
+Like changing views in title by calling getTitle().
+[Go to OptionClickCallback](#OptionClickCallback)

 # Callbacks
 ### FilterCallback